-(2) To provide a strong and diverse ECONOMY that provides satisfying and rewarding job opportunities and that maintains high environmental standards, and to expand economic opportunities in areas with high unemployment or low per capita incomes (3) To broaden access to EDUCATIONAL and vocational training opportunities sufficient to ensure the full realization of the abilities of all Vermonters (4) To provide for safe, convenient, economic, and energy efficient TRANSPORTATION systems that respect the integrity of the natural environment, including public transit options and paths for pedestrians and bicyclers.
-108 (5) To identify, protect, and preserve important NATURAL AND HISTORIC FEATURES of the Vermont landscape, including: (6) To maintain and improve the QUALITY OF AIR, WATER, WILDLIFE, FORESTS, AND OTHER LAND RESOURCES 109 (7) To make efficient use of ENERGY, provide for the development of renewable energy resources, and reduce emissions of greenhouse gases (8) To maintain and enhance RECREATIONAL opportunities for Vermont residents and visitors (9) To encourage and strengthen AGRICULTURAL AND FOREST industries (10) To provide for the wise and efficient use of Vermont's NATURAL RESOURCES and to facilitate the appropriate extraction of earth resources and the proper restoration and preservation of the aesthetic qualities of the area (11) To ensure the availability of safe and AFFORDABLE HOUSING for all Vermonters (12) To plan for, finance, and provide an efficient system of PUBLIC FACILITIES AND SERVICES to meet future needs (13) To ensure the availability of safe and AFFORDABLE CHILD CARE and to integrate child care issues into the planning process, including child care financing, infrastructure, business assistance for child care providers, and child care work force development (14) To encourage FLOOD RESILIENT COMMUNITIES (d) Plans and regulations prepared under the authority of this chapter e) Use of goals (1) The goals established in this section shall be employed, as provided under this chapter, to carry out the general purposes established in this section (2) After July 1, 1989, none of the following shall be prepared or adopted, unless consistent with the goals established in this section: (1 f) Standard of review (1) Consistent with the goals (2) Compatible with 111
+(2) To provide a strong and diverse ECONOMY that provides satisfying and rewarding job opportunities that maintains high environmental standards, and to expand economic opportunities in areas with hi unemployment or low per capita incomes gh (3) To broaden access to EDUCATIONAL and vocational training opportunities sufficient to ensure the furealization of the abilities of all Vermonters (4) To provide for safe, convenient, economic, and energy efficient TRANSPORTATION systems that respet the integrity of the natural environment, including public transit options and paths for pedestrians arbicyclers. nd (5) To identify, protect, and preserve important NATURAL AND HISTORIC FEATURES of the Vermont landscap including: (6) To maintain and improve the QUALITY OF AIR, WATER, WILDLIFE, FORESTS, AND OTHER LAND RESOURCES .
+109 (7) To make efficient use of ENERGY, provide for the development of renewable energy resources, and reduce emissions of greenhouse gases.
+(8) To maintain and enhance RECREATIONAL opportunities for Vermont residents and visitors .
+109 (9) To encourage and strengthen AGRICULTURAL AND FOREST industries. .
+109 (10) To provide for the wise and efficient use of Vermont's NATURAL RESOURCES and to facilitate the appropriate extraction of earth resources and the proper restoration and preservation of the aesthet qualities of the area (11) To ensure the availability of safe and AFFORDABLE HOUSING for all Vermonters. .
+110 (12) To plan for, finance, and provide an efficient system of PUBLIC FACILITIES AND SERVICES to meet future needs.
+(13) To ensure the availability of safe and AFFORDABLE CHILD CARE and to integrate child care issues into planning process, including child care financing, infrastructure, business assistance for child care providers, and child care work force development.
+(14) To encourage FLOOD RESILIENT COMMUNITIES .
+110 (d) Plans and regulations prepared under the authority of this chapter .
+110 (e) Use of goals. .
+110 (1) The goals established in this section shall be employed, as provided under this chapter, to carry of the general purposes established in this section.
+(2) After July 1, 1989, none of the following shall be prepared or adopted, unless consistent with the goals established in this section: .
+111 (f) Standard of review. .
+111 (1) Consistent with the goals .
+111 (2) Compatible with .
+111

-About this Plan1
+About this Plan 1